harshalp94/metavoice_test/Readme.md

 ## Extensibility
 ````
  1. The reading files can be extended by adding implementation of Apache Kafka, which can make the process near real time, with each file requiring a average of 0.67 seconds to process (Transcription and tokenization)
+ 2. Use of containerization to spawn multiple pods and process multiple folders sequentially instead of processing files.
- 2. Using Dask/Spark to process the file in distributed manner to make the processing faster.
+ 3. Using Dask/Spark to process the file in distributed manner to make the processing faster.
- 3. Using Dask partition to partition the parquet file, instead of manually creating partitions in the S3 bucket.
+ 4. Using Dask partition to partition the parquet file, instead of manually creating partitions in the S3 bucket.
 ````